yaklabco/yakdocs/README.md

 We have drafted a [manifesto](manifesto.md)which espouses our software development world view.

-So far we have a single project [Stave](https://github.com/yaklabco/stave), which is based on the excellent work by [Nate Finch](https://github.com/natefinch).
+So far we have a single project, [Stave](https://github.com/yaklabco/stave), which is a fork that adds numerous capabilities on top of the excellent [Mage](https://github.com/magefile/mage) tool by [Nate Finch](https://github.com/natefinch).